Compaq Presario: Initial models (1993)

 The Compaq Presario brand was introduced with the launch of a singular model, the Compaq Presario 425 computer (as part of the 400 series) on August 26, 1993, with the 600 and 800 series later coming to the market on November 1993.
 Designed for ease-of-use, the first computers of the Presario brand included i486 processors from either Intel, AMD, or Cyrix, 4–8 MB of RAM, onboard video display controllers, 200–340 MB hard disk drives, a floppy disk drive, and a built-in V.32 modem.
 These models came shipped with MS-DOS 6.x and Windows 3.1x preinstalled, with additional software included such as TabWorks.
-The 600 and 800 series also has an additional configuration known as the "CDS", which includes a CD-ROM drive and an additional Sound Blaster 16 sound card as standard, in addition to all of the features of their non-CDS counterparts.
+The 400 series came with a built-in 14 inch cathode ray tube (CRT) display, while the 600 and 800 series came with an additional configuration known as the "CDS", which includes a CD-ROM drive and an additional Sound Blaster 16 sound card as standard, in addition to all of the features of their non-CDS counterparts.

 These computers were superseded by the next series of computers that were introduced in the Presario brand in 1994, and these computers became part of the first generation of Presario computers otherwise known as "Series 1", which were produced from 1993 to 1996.